wp650ddd9b.png

 and other Interests.

 Those that arrive at this website, via whatever route, will soon become aware that a major portion of it is devoted to metal working activities carried out predominantly in a home metalworking workshop.
-The reason being that it is mainly for the interest of readers of the Model Engineers' Workshop magazine, of which I was editor from issue 7 (October 1991) to issue 28 (April 1995) and have written in all but four issues since, now at issue 144 (2008).
-Non readers of the magazine who have a metalworking interest will also find much of this content of interest.
+My background is that I was editor of the Model Engineers' Workshop magazine, from issue 7 (October 1991) to issue 28 (April 1995) and have since written in all but a few issues up to issue 178 (July 2011), and just a few since.
+These pages now contain most of the metalworking articles I wrote during this time, for an index to these, click here.

 Metalworking and other Interests